AokiKoshiro/iclr-blogposts-2026/_posts/2026-04-27-neurofeedback.md

 ## Introduction

 Metacognition is the ability to monitor and control one's own thinking.
 This capacity enables humans to notice when they are uncertain, adjust their strategies, and reflect on their reasoning <d-cite key="flavell1979metacognition"></d-cite>.
 Whether large language models (LLMs) possess similar abilities is an open question with practical implications.
 If LLMs can monitor their internal states, they may be capable of more reliable self-correction.
-The question also matters for AI safety.
-If a model can deliberately control its internal states, detection of its deception based on internal states, such as probing <d-cite key="pmlr-v267-goldowsky-dill25a,macdiarmid2024sleeperagentprobes,mckenzie2025detectinghighstakesinteractionsactivation"></d-cite>, may become less reliable.
+This question also has important implications for AI safety.
+If a model can deliberately control its internal states, then methods that detect deception based on internal states, such as probing <d-cite key="pmlr-v267-goldowsky-dill25a,macdiarmid2024sleeperagentprobes,mckenzie2025detectinghighstakesinteractionsactivation"></d-cite>, may become less reliable.

 This blogpost investigates whether LLMs can control their own internal representations.
 We adapt neurofeedback, a technique from cognitive neuroscience, to probe this question.
 In neurofeedback experiments, subjects receive real-time feedback about their brain activity and attempt to modify it.
 We implement an analogous procedure for LLMs.
 The model receives feedback through multi-turn conversation and must adapt its internal states without any parameter updates.
 This allows us to test whether LLMs possess a form of internal control that operates through in-context learning.

 ### Machine Metacognition

 Recent studies investigate metacognition in LLMs from several angles.
 They show that LLMs can describe sampling temperature <d-cite key="comsa2025doesmakesensespeak"></d-cite>, confidence <d-cite key="yoon2025reasoningmodelsbetterexpress"></d-cite>, their own behavior in hypothetical scenarios <d-cite key="binder2024lookinginwardlanguagemodels"></d-cite>, behavioral tendencies altered by fine-tuning <d-cite key="betley2025tellyourselfllmsaware"></d-cite>, and concepts injected into activations <d-cite key="lindsey2025emergent"></d-cite>.
-These findings indicate that LLMs can access or introspect information about their internal process.
+These findings suggest that LLMs can access, or introspect on, information about their internal processes.

 However, these works primarily address **monitoring** (what the model can say about its internal process).
 In contrast, we address **control** (whether the model can modify its internal process).

 ### From Monitoring to Control: Neurofeedback for LLMs

-We adapt the experiment design of **neurofeedback** to LLMs to answer the question of whether LLMs can control their own internal representations.
+We adapt the experimental design of **neurofeedback** to LLMs to answer the question of whether they can control their own internal representations.
 Neurofeedback is a technique where devices (e.g., electrodes, EEG, and fMRI) continuously record subjects' brain activity while real-time feedback is presented to regulate the activity, which has been applied to animals including humans.
 For example, neurofeedback has been shown to reduce fear memories <d-cite key="koizumi2016fear"></d-cite>, alleviate depressive symptoms <d-cite key="young2017randomized"></d-cite>, induce specific emotional states <d-cite key="shibata2016perceptual"></d-cite>, and improve interoceptive abilities such as heartbeat perception <d-cite key="haruki2025interoceptive"></d-cite>.
 This suggests an LLM analogue: treat hidden activations as brain activity, apply a probe to decode a target feature (e.g., sentiment), and provide scalar feedback based on probe output.

 A recent concurrent study by Ji-An et al. <d-cite key="jian2025languagemodelscapablemetacognitive"></d-cite>, accepted at NeurIPS 2025, also applies this approach and reports that LLM internal representations can be implicitly controlled via neurofeedback.
 However, their experiments do not ensure privileged access to the control target, which we explain in the next section.